RED TEAMING OPERATIONS

 Frequently Asked Questions

-Red team engagements are an effective way of assessing the preparedness of an organisation against real-world cyber attacks.
+Red team assessments are an effective way of assessing the preparedness of an organisation against real-world cyber attacks.

 To measure how well the people, process and technical controls of an organisation withstand an attack from an adversary.
 It includes attempts at bypassing the security controls, exploiting weaknesses through human elements such as physical controls, phishing and social engineering techniques to bypassing technical controls.